 After she delivered the baby, she squeezed my hand and said ‘thank you’.
 Even though I was sobbing behind my face mask by the end of it, I was so glad we were able to turn her experience of childbirth around.

 You may feel embarrassed to put yourself out there and hold a stranger's hand (especially if nobody else does) but please don’t, there is nothing wrong with showing humanity to someone who needs it.

 There was so much to do in the evenings.
 If you like going out there were plenty of places along the DMZ strip that were pretty lively!
 A few places worth going to were ‘Brown Eyes’ and ‘Dong Bar’, as well as restaurants and river cruises and the abandoned water park.

 Don’t worry, if that’s not your thing there was plenty to do in the Work the World house; language lessons, BBQ night and cooking lessons!

-Because there were always different students in the house it was easy to find like-minded people!
+There were always different students in the house so there were lots of like-minded people!

 my weekends were a total blast!